Skip to content

 • Eventually, a VS Code Window should pop up that looks like this:

-VS Code as opened from WSL
+VS Code opened via shell

 1. Click on “Yes, I trust the authors”